daimo-eth/daimo/README.md

 - <details><summary>Is Daimo open source?</summary>

   Yes, Daimo is and will always be open-source under GPLv3.
 We're here to collaborate.
-We want to make self-custody fast, safe, and easy.
-[See more on our Github.](https://github.com/daimo-eth/daimo)
+We want to make self-custody fast, safe, and easy. <a target="_blank" href="https://github.com/daimo-eth/daimo">See more on our Github.</a>
   </details>

 ### Development